 In the comments of the post Celery Resurrection, I got an idea from Mark to ferment celery.
-I sliced a bunch of celery and placed into a jar.
-Then I added a tablespoon of sea salt, covered with water and sat on the counter for 10 days.
+I sliced a bunch of celery and placed it into a jar.
+Then I added a tablespoon of sea salt, covered it with water, and sat on the counter for 10 days.
 The taste was OK.
 It retained most of the crunch and was nice and salty.
 On the Facebook group Traditional Foods and Natural Home, it was suggested that celery worked well in a mix of veggies.

-I actually prefer the taste of fresh celery.
+I prefer the taste of fresh celery.
 If I ferment celery again, I’ll add some other vegetables.

-MARK JOHNSON
+MARK

 Well glad you tried it anyways!
 I did the same as above and have to agree, while I like the celery, it’s not amazing.